juhp/fbrnch/README.md

 will request repos for approved package(s) and offer to request branches.

 #### Import a new package
-With fbrnch this can be done in one step - no need to clone first.
+After the repo has been created
 ```
 $ fbrnch import
 ```
-will offer to import approved packages into created repos.

-It imports the srpm from the approved review (similar to `fedpkg import`), but pulls it directly from the package review's latest url.

-The imported package can then be built in Koji Rawhide, and the package review updated.
+will clone the repo and offer to import the srpm directly from the latest url in the approved package review, which can then be built directly into Koji Rawhide and the package review is updated.

 #### Request branches
-Once the repo is created you can also request branches with
+If you prefer you can request branches after the repo is created or package imported with
 ```
 $ fbrnch request-branches
 ```
-which will confirm which branches you want, unless given.
+which will be prompt for which branches you want, unless already given.

 Optionally a mock build per branch can be done first.

 ### Cloning and switching branch
+Clone one or more packages:
 ```
-$ fbrnch clone [package] ...
+$ fbrnch clone package ...
 ```
-(one can also clone all one's packages or another user's packages).
+There are also options to clone all one's packages or another user's packages.

+One can change the branch of one or more packages:
 ```
-$ fbrnch switch f33 [package] ...
+$ fbrnch switch f34 [package] ...
 ```

-You can also git pull:
+You can also git pull over packages:
 ```
 $ fbrnch pull [package] ...
 ```